 Simply put, If you love elephants, don’t ever ride them.
-This is not a natural thing for elephants, and they have to go through a horrifying process in order to be ‘tame’ enough to do this, which I’ve gone into more detail below.
+This is not a natural thing for elephants, and they have to go through a horrifying process in order to be ‘tame’ enough to do this, which I’ve gone into in more detail below.

 Fortunately, there are still places in the world where you can see wild elephants ethically.
-African forest elephants inhabit the dense rainforests of west and central Africa, while the Asian elephant can be found in India, Sri Lanka, China and much of Southeast Asia.
+African forest elephants inhabit the dense rainforests of west and central Africa, while the Asian elephant can be found in India, Sri Lanka, China, and much of Southeast Asia.

 There are many sanctuaries in these countries helping with conservation efforts and providing a safe place for elephants who have been abused throughout their lives.

 But as a tourist, it can be difficult to know if a place is ethically treating elephants, or if they are actually harming them.
 That’s why I’ve asked these awesome travel bloggers to help me put together a comprehensive list of places you can see elephants ethically in both Africa and Asia.